wellyshen/react-cool-starter/README.md

 ### Stateless Functional Components

-[React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) introduced a simpler way to define components called [stateless functional components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
+[React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) introduced a simpler way to define components called [stateless functional components](https://facebook.github.io/react/docs/components-and-props.html).
 These components are written in plain javascript functions.
 In the starter boilerplate I use it wherever possible.

 ### Adding Routes and Async Reducers

-[React Router](https://github.com/reactjs/react-router) provides the dynamic routing by "Code-Splitting".
-It's great for building scableable apps (see the [document](https://github.com/ReactTraining/react-router/blob/master/docs/guides/DynamicRouting.md) for the detail).
+This starter use [React Router v4](https://reacttraining.com/react-router/) library to manage our routes.
+One great feature of the project is support the daynamic routes by "code-splitting".
+With it, our visitors don't have to download the entire website before they can use it.
+Each page will be downloaded incrementally when they visiting it.

 Here I use the `import()` syntax to achieve loading the components and async reducers (by Redux) via a Promise based api, which already support by [Webpack 2](https://webpack.js.org/).